 To ensure maximum transparency, the discussions of the judges were recorded.
 You can download the recordings in two parts: part 1, part 2 (2 hours, 20 mins total).

 Details of the broad framework the judges operated under are given by the chair of judges, James Crabtree, a trustee of mySociety, in the opening to the recordings.

 Please do ask any questions in the comments below.

 The following is a message that we’d like to see emailed around within political parties of all stripes.
 If you work for a party, or know anyone who does, please send it along:

 TheyWorkForYou.com has sent online surveys to nearly 3000 candidates across the UK, including most of your party’s candidates.
 If you don’t know it, TheyWorkForYou is probably the largest politician transparency website in the UK, with about 3m visitors last year.

 The survey we’ve sent is a rigorously neutral attempt to clarify candidates positions on many of the biggest issues at the election.
 It is also a long-term document – the data that comes from candidate responses will be viewed millions of times between now and the general election after this one.
 It also contains both local and national questions.

-There are 6000+ volunteers now nagging non-responsive candidate.
-You can help your party improve its responsiveness rating, here, but passing on the word that TheyWorkForYou’s survey is not push-polling, not single issue, not short-termist:
+There are 6000+ volunteers now nagging non-responsive candidates.
+You can help your party improve its responsiveness rating, here, by passing on the word that TheyWorkForYou’s survey is not push-polling, not single issue, not short-termist.

 Please help us by passing on the message that TheyWorkForYou will be one of the main ways that new MPs from all parties (and none) will be scrutinised and neither we nor new MPs want to start our relationship with a “refused to go on the record” badge on their pages.